GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/piskel-sprite-sheets.md

 ## Step 3 - Complete the Sprite sheet Properties.

 - Within the **Import and Merge** window, select **Import as Sprite sheet**.
 - The frame size must be defined to match the size of each sprite.
 Most sprite sheets will have this be an even number.
 - Adjust the frame size to properly match the size of each animation frame.
-    * Example -
+Example:
       - This example sprite sheet imports as 512 pixels wide x 96 pixels high.
       - There are four frames, and the sheet is set up to have even distance.
 This means the frame size needs to be adjusted to 1/4th 512 pixels wide, or 128 pixels.
       - After adjusting the frame size, the boxes evenly split up each frame of animation.

 ![](/gdevelop5/tutorials/piksel-sprite-sheets/pasted/20200330-024341.png)